mlgxmez/CarND-Advanced-Lane-Lines/myreport.md

 #### 3. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a color threshold to generate a binary image.
-I made the conversion to the HLS color space and set manually the threshold values for the L and S channels in order to extract the lines.
-As you can see the L channel is used to get the right line whereas the S cahnnel is used to get the left line.
-This section is contained in the 8th and 9th cell of the first notebook and the results can be shown below these lines.
+I made the conversion to the HSV color space and set manually the threshold in order to extract the lines.
+The code is in the 8th cell of the first notebook.
+The results can be shown below these lines.

-![alt text][image4]

-After setting the threshold values:

 ![alt text][image5]